5 Signs You Have A Healthy Menstrual Cycle

 In any of these cases, it's important to visit your doctor to see what might be going on with your hormones.
 A healthy period is a sign of a healthy body and mind.

-3. Your cervical fluid will change throughout your cycle.
+3. Should your cervical fluid change throughout your cycle?

 As you approach ovulation, and your estrogen levels rise, your cervical fluid will be wet and may even appear slightly opaque.
 Then, during the ovulatory phase, your cervical fluid will become even more wet, possibly watery and/or might take on an egg-white-like consistency (long and stretchy).
 As soon as ovulation occurs and progesterone production begins, your cervical fluid will almost immediately become sticky and begin to dry up.
 It will typically stay dry until your next period.